 - Metabolomics is the study of the biochemistry of metabolism and metabolites.8

-- Molecular modeling is the modeling of molecular structures by way of computational chemistry.10
+- Molecular modeling is the modeling of molecular structures by way of computational chemistry.9

-- Pharmacogenomics researches the way in which an individual's genetic attributes affect the likely response to medicines.9
+- Pharmacogenomics researches the way in which an individual's genetic attributes affect the likely response to medicines.11

-- Phylogenetics is the study of the relationships in groups of animals and humans.11
+- Phylogenetics is the study of the relationships between groups of animals and humans.12

-- Proteomics is the study of proteomes and their functions.12
+- Proteomics is the study of proteomes and their functions.13

-- Structural bioinformatics is the structure and function prediction of macromolecules such as DNA, RNA, and proteins.14
+- Structural bioinformatics is the structure and function prediction of macromolecules such as DNA, RNA, and proteins.15

-- Systems biology is mathematical modeling and analysis of large datasets..15
+- Systems biology is the mathematical modeling and analysis of large datasets..16

-- Transcriptomics is the analysis of the complete RNA transcriptome.13
+- Transcriptomics is the analysis of the complete RNA transcriptome.18

-Computational Life Sciences will address complex and multi-faceted questions in biology, all of which can improve our understanding of biological systems.
-Below are examples of the type of life sciences analyzes that Computational Life Sciences include.
+AI and Computational Life Sciences will address complex and multi-faceted questions in biology, all of which can improve our understanding of biological systems and drive the development of safe and efficacious gene therapy products.
+Below are examples of the type of analyses that AI and Computational Life Sciences include.

-Other gene expression techniques, such as RNA and protein microarrays or mass spectrometry-based proteomics, are also used to process and analyze the large amounts of resulting data.
+Other techniques for measuring gene expression, such as RNA and protein microarrays or mass spectrometry-based proteomics, are also used to process and analyze the large amounts of resulting data.
 By looking at patterns in gene expression data, you can infer regulatory elements or conditions under which gene expression occurs.